reubenstr/ElectroPup/README.md

 ### STM32 - Auxiliary Board

-A STM32F401 Black Pill dev kit operates the auxiliary board to display the motor and system status on a LCD display and interface with other peripherals such as the buzzer.
+An STM32F401 Black Pill dev kit operates the auxiliary board to display the motor and system status on a LCD display and interface with other peripherals such as the buzzer.

 Uses VSCode with PlatformIO on the PC/Laptop for development.